 I am looking for dedicated undergraduates with interest and experience in both biology and computer science.
 Our research questions are biological, but our solutions are computational, so your skill with and interest in computer science or data science will be key for you to succeed in my group.
 I expect new undergraduate lab members to have taken at least 1 computer science course and 1 biology course, but the more experience and coursework you have completed in computer science, the better.
 Completing a useful research output will usually require multiple years, so you should be open to a long-term project that will build as you approach graduation.
 The most important requirement is for you to be intellectually invested in your research experience: you view it as a core part of your education, not as a line item on your CV.
 I expect a commitment of at least 10 hours per week during the semester.

 I am committed to providing a valuable undergraduate research experience.
 My goal will be to develop with you a research project that fits your interests and gives you a meaningful, complete experience.
 I want your research to both support and complement your traditional coursework – not to be an afterthought.
 I want you to feel like you belong to a group that will support and help you as you face challenges in your project.
 I want you to finish your undergraduate experience with a research result you can showcase.
 I will also provide and encourage opportunities for you to continue your research during the summer.

 About the lab

-Teamwork is the foundation of my research.
-I’m trying to build a team of intelligent, creative people who are interested in working together to accomplish great things.
-I use GitHub to build a shared code base so others can benefit from my work, and I hope to build a team that will contribute to this goal.
+Teamwork is our foundation.
+We are trying to build a team of intelligent, creative people who are interested in working together to accomplish great things.
+We collaborate with other research groups extensively.
+We emphasize social coding, using GitHub to share code both within the group and so others can benefit from our work.
 Writing readable, reusable code pays off as we accumulate useful code and re-apply it to new biological systems.
-I want to challenge the norm in academic computational research of individual scientists writing isolated code, and instead push open, multi-author code development.
+We challenge the norm in academic computational research of individual scientists writing isolated code, and instead push open, multi-author code development.